WCGA-Murdoch/Database-Tutorials/jbrowse.md

 ### 6. Obtain gene sequences

-*Gene sequences can be obtained by clicking in the gene annotation*
+**Gene sequences can be obtained by clicking in the gene annotation**

 <img src="img/jbrowse/09a_gene_sequence_get.png" alt="hi" width="800" class="inline"/>

-*Then select the type of sequence you want to get, then hit "Copy as plaintext"*
+**Then select the type of sequence you want to get, then hit "Copy as plaintext"**

 <img src="img/jbrowse/09b_gene_sequence_get.png" alt="hi" width="800" class="inline"/>

 ### 7. Reference genome bases view

-*Individual basepair can be view by zooming in the reference tracks*
+**Individual base-pair can be view by zooming in the reference tracks**

 <img src="img/jbrowse/10_base_viewer.png" alt="hi" width="800" class="inline"/>

 ### 8. Genetic variants view

-*Genetic variants, including SNP and Indel, can be view by clicking on the variant positions*
+**Genetic variants, including SNP and Indel, can be view by clicking on the variant positions**

 <img src="img/jbrowse/11_variant_information.png" alt="hi" width="800" class="inline"/>